josuemb/org.numerals/README.md

 Please download and istall it: http://www.gradle.org/docs/current/userguide/installation.html

-If you are using Linux/Unix or any other OS with Bash shell support, maybe the besto option will be: http://gvmtool.net/
+If you are using Linux/Unix or any other OS with Bash shell support, maybe the best option will be: http://gvmtool.net/

 After install gradle, you can build for console use: